Australian media claim 'moral lead' after Lord's massacre

 "In Cardiff, the sense was that Australia knew what they had to do about England, but didn't do it.
 Here, England gave the impression that they did not know what to do about Australia, and still don't."

-Gideon Haigh pointed out that at least on their last tour Down Under in 2013-14, England had been able to blame the unfamiliar environment for their 5-0 series defeat.
+Gideon Hague pointed out that at least on their last tour Down Under in 2013-14, England had been able to blame the unfamiliar environment for their 5-0 series defeat.

 Having crumbled to defeat with a second innings total of 103 in 37 overs on a surface especially prepared to neuter Australia's pace bowling, however, there were no such excuses left to them.